lhr-solar/MPPT-Interface-Board/readme.md

 # MPPT-Interface-Board
 Author: Ravi Shah
-This Power and CAN interface board for the TPPE SEC-B175-7A Maximum Power Point Tracker allows for easier debugging by switching between fuse box and external power sources and providing a plug-and-play CANdapter interface.
-Additionally, it isolates the MPPT CAN bus from CarCAN.
+This Power and CAN interface board for the TPPE SEC-B175-7A Maximum Power Point Tracker provides an interface allowing them to connect to fuse box power and CarCAN.
+The FIRST MPPT connector is for the first MPPT this board connects to.
+From there, up to 4 (unverified!)
+MPPTs can be daisy chained by connecting the output of the first MPPT to the input of the second and so on.
+The LAST MPPT connector is where the output of the last MPPT in the daisy chain should be connected.
+Since CarCAN on Daybreak operates at 5V, a 12V (fusebox) to 9V isolated buck converter is used to meet the minimum 6V requirement of the MPPTs.
 ## BOM
 Mouser Cart: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=ef21a76273
 IBOM: BOM/ibom.html (open and view in browser)
 ## Connectors
+TODO
 ## 3D Model

 ## PCB
 ## Schematic
 ## Application Note